ucb-bar/stac-top/docs/test_plan.md

 3. BIST March C- pattern at nominal VDD, increasing frequency until errors are detected.
 4. BIST March C- pattern at low frequency, decreasing VDD until errors are detected.

+Note that only VDDD1V8 will be decreased; VDDIO3V3 will be kept at 3.3V.

 Each operation will be set up configuring memory-mapped registers via serial TL using the Arty FPGA.
 If serial TL does not work correctly, we will fall back to configuring those registers via the scan chain.